Watcher-eth/Zk-Explorations/README.md

 A curated workspace of zero‑knowledge proof experiments and prototypes, from basic hash preimage SNARKs to private order‑matching circuits for a Hyperliquid dark pool.
 Each day’s folder is a standalone mini‑project with its own README, scripts, and tests—while this top‑level document ties everything together.

+If you are new to zk, like I am at the point of building these, I recommend going through each project alongside an LLM like ChatGPT or Claude and ask questions or try to explain the code to it.
+It will help you understand the code better and also help you understand the concept better.

 ---

 ## 📖 Table of Contents